U53RNAM3-0109/DiceBot/README.md

 You can change this to a list of other valid IDs yourself.

 This uses environment variables to store a token, as this was created on replit, where it was publicly available.
 You can change the token to whatever in line 5 of main.py

+It follows dice rolling rules for a specific ttrpg, so don't be surprised if something unexpected happens.